INS No. 171

 CAS No. 13463-67-7

-Titanium dioxide is used to color confectionery goods, bakery products, dairy products, cheeses, icings and decorations, frozen desserts, non-dairy creamers, dried soup, pet foods, pharmaceutical products and cosmetics.
+Titanium dioxide can be used to color cosmetics, pharmaceutical products, pet foods and foods including confectionery goods, bakery products, dairy products, cheeses, icings and decorations, frozen desserts, non-dairy creamers, and dried soup.

-Titanium dioxide is a food additive that is included in Table 3 of the General Standard of Food Additives (GSFA), and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA.
-Titanium dioxide could also be used in heat-treated butter milk of food category 01.1.1 and spices of food category 12.2.1.
-Titanium dioxide is acceptable in foods conforming to Commodity Standard for Bouillons and Consommés (CS 117-1981).
+Titanium dioxide (INS No 171) is a food additive that is included in Table 3 of the General Standard of Food Additives (GSFA), and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA.

-JECFA (1970) Toxicological evaluation of some food colors, emulsifiers, stabilizers, anti-caking agents and certain other substances.
-FAO Nutr.
-Mtgs.
-Rept.
-Ser.
-No. 46A; WHO Food Add.
-70.36.
+Toxicological evaluation of some food colors, emulsifiers, stabilizers, anti-caking agents and certain other substances (13th Report of the Joint FAO/WHO Expert Committee on Food Additives) FAO Nutrition Meetings Report Series No. 46A, 1969.
 Available online